 <link rel="stylesheet" type="text/css" href="main.css">

-Create a new file in your code editor and save it in the same folder as your 'index.html' file.
+Create a new file in your code editor and save it in the same folder as the 'index.html' file.
 Set the file name to 'main' and save it as a Cascade Style Sheets (.css) file.
 The complete file name should be 'main.css'.

 <link rel="stylesheet" type="text/css" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css">